 The second event, the Exercise of Rights, is in most markets a mandatory with options reorganisation event, but may in some markets be a voluntary reorganisation event.

 The two events do not need to be linked. via references (though that is of course possible), but the first event must contain the event type of the second event in the Intermediate Securities Distribution Type Indicator of the Notification message [MT564 – Seq.
-D - :22F::RHDI <> seev.031 – D / IntermediateSecuritiesDistributionType / Code], and the underlying security of the second event is the security distributed to account holders in the first event.
+D - :22F::RHDI <> seev.031 – D / IntermediateSecuritiesDistributionType / Code], and the underlying security of the second event is the security distributed to account owners in the first event.

 An example of the main data used in the two events scenario in ISO 15022 is provided in section 13.9 and the SMPG CA Event Templates document provides a full message illustration of the two events scenario as well.